 The part-time MS in Business Analytics curriculum consists of foundational business courses, custom tailored to data science and analytics.
-This rigorous and fast-paced cohort-based graduate program has the flexibility of evening classes for working professionals.
+This rigorous and fast-paced cohort-based graduate program offers the flexibility of online, evening, and condensed-format classes for working professionals.

 Students take 6-9 credits per semester (including summer) and complete the program in two years (45 credits total).
 Classes are offered online, during weekday evenings, or in condensed formats.
 New students begin the program each fall semester.

 Case- and discussion-based examination of a variety of analytics-related issues and examples in business, including business value, impact, benefits and limitations, as well as ethical, legal, and privacy issues; use of case studies, examples, guest speakers.

 MSBA 6120 Introduction to Statistics for Data Scientists (3 credits)